-VI – Now lets stage and commit.
+VI – Now let's stage and commit.
 Staging in Git is, selecting the files to be committed.
 We use the following command to select all the changed files/folders (excluding those which are ignored) in the workspace for commit.
-Currently all our files are changed as non are committed.
+Currently, all our files are changed as none are committed.

 git add .

 There are other variations to the command as well to select specific files.
 The command